richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 **Code Example:**

 In your existing Jupyter notebook add a new cell and run the code below.
-Examine each statement and it's output to understand how DML operations create snapshots and how we can use these snapshots to do table rollbacks.
+Examine each statement and it's output to understand how isolated data created branches can be merged back into the main branch of Iceberg tables.

 ```ruby
 # Drop the table if it exists, so we can rerun the code